 "I WAS FORGED WITH A BURNING DESIRE TO EXPERIENCE AS MUCH AS I ALLOWED MYSELF.
 NO LONGER WAS THE QUESTION OF FATHOMABILITY PRESENT.
 FOR I HAD FELT THE IMPOSSIBLE AND THE ILLUSION OF LIMITS HAD BEEN DISSOLVED."

-Upon returning from the Pacific Crest Trail, Sara spent 4 months in the Alaskan Backcountry working on a trail crew for Alaska State Parks.
+Upon returning from the Pacific Crest Trail, Love spent 4 months in the Alaskan Backcountry working on a trail crew for Alaska State Parks.
 She gained invaluable experience while working in some of America's most majestic landscapes.

-In 2014 Sara thru-hiked the Continental Divide Trail - a 3,000 mile route along America's most prominent geographic feature - the Continental Divide.
+In 2014 Love thru-hiked the Continental Divide Trail - a 3,000 mile route along America's most prominent geographic feature - the Continental Divide.
 The trail spans through New Mexico, Colorado, Wyoming, Idaho, and Montana.
-The spirit and unpredictable nature of the CDT aligned perfectly with Sara's thirst for the unknown.
+The spirit and unpredictable nature of the CDT aligned perfectly with Love's thirst for the unknown.
 She thrives in the unpredictable nature of the wild and is most at home when challenging herself and scheming of new adventures and routes.

 *The Sierra Mapping Project is not affiliated with any governmental agency or organizations.
 It is for the public by the public*